Team USA settles in to athletes' villages, 'smash' pizzas

 "But opening the door that first morning — we are really in the middle of the mountains living.
 It's amazing," she says.

 Olympic athletes are arriving in northern Italy and moving into Olympic villages spread among the four competition clusters around the region.
-Each vVillage has beds for athletes and support staff, gyms for working out, laundry facilities, medical help, and a cafeteria, where athletes have been passing on trays of steamed cauliflower and peas in favor of the pasta.
+Each village has beds for athletes and support staff, gyms for working out, laundry facilities, medical help and a cafeteria, where athletes have been passing on trays of steamed cauliflower and peas in favor of the pasta.

 Snowboarders are posted in a mountain town called Livigno, near the border with Switzerland, where the pizza has been popular.
 Lily Dhawornvej, from Colorado, says she ate seven slices of pizza for dinner one night.
 "That's all I've been eating," she says.